Skip to main content

 Choose the manual API when:

-• Registering low-level endpoints directly
+• You register low-level endpoints directly

 • You need fine-grained control over pipeline wiring

-Advanced Patterns covers raw request handling, manual endpoints, and parameter-name codecs.
+Advanced patterns covers raw request handling, manual endpoints, and parameter-name codecs.